xarkenz/iNaturalistCSVSpreadsheetCreator/README.md

 # iNaturalistCSVSpreadsheetCreator
 This program takes a CSV generated from iNaturalist and formats it to a spreadsheet.
 Read README for instructions, and use at your own risk.

+IT DOES NOT DO ALL THE WORK FOR YOU.
+YOU WILL STILL HAVE TO GO THROUGH MANUALLY AND DELETE THE NON-WOODY PLANTS THAT ARE MARKED AS FALSE POSITIVES

 If you enounter any problems, you can email me at otter.kokinda@gmail.com, but the best way to reach me is through Discord at Panzerschwein#1162.
 If you message me there, I will probably resond within minutes.

 Instructions: